 Under Connecticut’s consumer privacy law, controllers must implement and maintain security measures to protect consumers’ personal data privacy.

-The CPDPOMA only requires that your security measures be reasonable.
+The CTDPA only requires that your security measures be reasonable.

 However, different security measures may be “reasonable” in various circumstances, depending on whether you have a small or large business, the nature of the personal data, and the volume of personal data.

-The CPDPOMA requires that a written contract between a controller and processor must exist with certain provisions, including the following:
+The CTDPA requires that a written contract between a controller and processor must exist with certain provisions, including the following:

 - Instructions for data processing

 - The type of data to be processed

 - Specific information about what kind of processing will occur and for what purpose

 - The length of time the processing will last